victoriagoesplaces/projectTwo/README.md

 This app was the second group project for the UCF coding Bootcamp.
 It matches users with similar work out habits and preferences.
 This app was created specifically to help people looking for gym partners.

 ## Contributors:

 - Front End: Victoria Gonzalez, and Steven Martinez
 - Back End: Christian Sneed, and Joseph Von Edwins

 ## Getting Started:

-It's best to vist the deployed Heroku site [Here](https://pacific-headland-82730.herokuapp.com/)
+It's best to visit the deployed Heroku site [Here](https://pacific-headland-82730.herokuapp.com/)

 ## Technologies:
                 - Node.js